A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 In Chinchero, we also visited the archeological ruins and the terraces that families once used for farming and agricultural purposes.
 Because of its rich and fertile soil, the land in Chinchero is perfect for growing potatoes, quinoa and beans.

-Maras Salt Mines: Visit the Ancient Salt Mines
+2. Maras Salt Mines: Visit the Ancient Salt Mines

 The Inca saw a great opportunity in the salt mines.
 It provided an important mineral at the time not only for consumption and livestock purposes, but also for food storage and even human mummification.
-Today, a local community controls and manages the salt mines.
+Today, a local community controls and manages the Maras salt mines.

 An underground network of canals brings salt water straight from the mountain to over 3,000 pools.

-Moray: Inca Agricultural Terraces
+3. Moray: Inca Agricultural Terraces

 Moray’s ruins consist of circular depressions that Inca people once used as plantation terraces to acclimatize plants and crops.
 The terraces had varying temperatures, depending on how deep they were dug into the ground.
 Also, a complex irrigation system, which still functions today, brought water to the different levels.

-Ollantaytambo: Discover Inca Fortress
+4. Ollantaytambo: Discover the Inca Fortress

 Due to its strategic location at the entrance to the path leading to Machu Picchu, Ollantaytambo held significant religious and military importance.
 During the Inca Empire, it served as a fortress, protecting against potential Spanish invasions.
-Additionally, it functioned as a ceremonial temple, hosting key religious rituals and ceremonies.

-Pisac: Explore the Archeological Site
+5. Pisac: Explore the Archeological Site

 The incredible terraces are carved into the mountain and extend from the bottom of the valley.
 The ruins were used for farming.
 But today they display a residential settlement, ceremonial baths and the largest Inca cemetery in South America.